huberflores/BenchmarkingAndroidx86/README.md

 Notice that foo.jar can be foo.apk

-More detail instructions can be found at [Dalvik bytecode](https://gist.github.com/huberflores/9886339)
+Before asking for help, check this more detail instructions here [Dalvik bytecode](https://gist.github.com/huberflores/9886339)

+Moreover, you can also follow discussion here [Discussion](http://stackoverflow.com/questions/22579661/is-it-possible-to-get-an-estimation-of-the-number-of-instructions-executed-by-da)